jonnonz1/nz-statute-book/acts/public/1999/children-s-health-camps-board-dissolution-act-1999.md

 (2) No person may,—
   (a) for the purposes of sale, apply or cause to be applied to any article the emblem of the Foundation or any colourable imitation of that emblem without the prior written consent of the Foundation; or
   (b) knowing that the emblem of the Foundation or any colourable imitation of that emblem has been applied to any article without the prior written consent of the Foundation, sell that article, or cause it to be sold, or offer or expose that article for sale, or cause it to be offered or exposed for sale.
-(3) Every person who contravenes subsection (2) commits an offence and is liable on summary conviction to a fine not exceeding $2,000.
+(3) Every person who contravenes subsection (2) commits an offence and is liable on conviction to a fine not exceeding $2,000.

 ## Schedule 1 — Enactments repealed